392 books so far…

 The Proof of My Innocence by Jonathan Coe (also 2024), a state-of-the-nation satire that’s both scathing and witty.
 But is it as good as Caledonian Road by Andrew O’Hagan (yet another from 2024), which I’m also writing about?

-Act of Oblivion by Robert Harris, which I’m half-way through.
+Act of Oblivion by Robert Harris

-James—Percival Everett, and The Great Gatsby, obviously
+James—Percival Everett, and The Great Gatsby, which I reread last summer for the first time in years.

 Other recent reads—and some notable things from the past couple of years or so: